MarcL/marclittlemore.com/landingpages/thank-you.md

     twitter: "Check out this awesome guide: http://www.marclittlemore.com/guides/professional-javascript-environment-guide"
 ---

-### Thank you for downloading the Javascript Guide
+Thank you for downloading the **"Javascript Guide"** and for signing up to the **"JavaScript Developer"** mailing list.
+Be sure to add **{{ site.email }}** to your approved senders or contact list to avoid any of the emails going to your spam folder.

-You should have received a download link via email so please go and check your inbox right now.
-Ensure that the email hasn't been caught in your spam filter by whitelisting our email address.
+You should have received a download link to the guide via my welcome email so please go and check your inbox right now.

+As you've downloading the guide, I know that you want to become a better JavaScript developer.
+Take a look at my [beginners guide to JavaScript unit testing](http://www.marclittlemore.com/posts/todo) and tell me what you think.